ShieldMyFiles/duly-noted/docs/ts/classes/referenceCollection.ts.md

     }

 ```
+ <a name="referencecollection-gettagsbycollection" id="referencecollection-gettagsbycollection" ></a>[🔗](#user-content-referencecollection-gettagsbycollection)ReferenceCollection/getTagsByCollection
+## Get Tags By Collection

-## Get a list of anchors sorted by an array of all the collections.
+Get a list of anchors sorted by an array of all the collections.

 ```typescript
     public getTagsByCollection (allCollections?, parentPath?) {